csalitred/radio-system-design/README.md

 This repository contains projects focused on radio system design and simulation.
 All designs are implemented using Cadence AWR Microwave Office, a professional RF/microwave design software.

 ## Final Project
-A 950 MHz QAM Transmitter
+A 950 MHz QAM Reciever

 ## Course Tools
 - Primary Software: Cadence AWR Microwave Office